 The Center for Perioperative Mental Health is created in direct response to patient needs.
-Phase 1 of our Collaborative Planning Approach consisted of a multi-stakeholder interview study with older surgical patients and clinicians with the following goals:
+Phase 1 of our Collaborative Planning Approach consisted of an interview study with older surgical patients and clinicians with the following goals:

 - Understand barriers to perioperative management of anxiety and depression in older surgical patients

-- Identify preferences and requirements for interventions to manage their anxiety and depression
+- Identify preferences and requirements for treatment to help their anxiety and depression

-- Explore the feasibility of implementing such interventions in perioperative care
+- Explore the ease of using such treatments in perioperative care

 There is an urgent need to educate clinicians as well as members of the public about the mental and cognitive health needs of older adults undergoing invasive procedures with general anesthesia.Patient Advocate